dongq845/ba-worldcup/README.md

 | ---------- | ---------------------------------------------------------------------------------- |
 | **nodemon**  | A tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected. |

+## Contributing

+We welcome contributions from the community!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+## Bug Reports & Feature Requests

+If you encounter a bug or have a feature request, please open an issue on our [GitHub Issues](https://github.com/dongq/ba-worldcup/issues) page.

+## Code of Conduct

+We have adopted the Contributor Covenant as our Code of Conduct.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our community standards.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## How to Run Locally

 To run this project on your local machine, you will need to have Node.js installed.